Skip to content

 Which countries currently carry the death penalty for homosexual activity?

-What economic impact does homophobia have on countries according to 2018 studies?
+What economic costs does homophobia cause globally according to 2018 studies?

-When was the International Day Against Homophobia first celebrated?
+When was the International Day Against Homophobia first celebrated and how many countries participated?

 Up Next